 Quick, easy and tasty salmon teriyaki in a homemade teriyaki sauce.

 - 1/2 tablespoon cornstarch mixed into 1 tablespoon water

-- Marinate the salmon in the teriyaki sauce for 30 minutes to over night, place in a baking dish and bake in a preheated oven set to broil until the salmon flakes easily, about 7-10 minutes.
+- Marinate the salmon in half of the teriyaki sauce for 30 minutes to over night, place in a baking dish and bake in a preheated oven set to broil until the salmon flakes easily, about 7-10 minutes.

 - Serve the salmon with the thickened teriyaki sauce.

 Option: Serve topped with sriracha mayo for a spicy kick!

 A quick and easy homemade teriyaki sauce that’s perfect on steaks, fish, stir-frys, etc.

 - 1/3 cup soy sauce (tamari for gluten-free)

 - 1/3 cup mirin

 - Simmer everything in a sauce pan over medium heat until the sugar has dissolved.